 For tender, juicy, and highly flavourful ribeye roast, follow this simple recipe.
 It can be done by anybody, even those who have never cooked before.

 Preparation & Cooking Instructions

 - In a bowl, mix the salt, garlic powder, black pepper, thyme, and sage.
+It is advisable to use a digital kitchen scale to make sure the proportions of the ingredients are correct.
 Rub the seasoning over your roast on both sides.
 Massage the seasoning into the meat and press on the surface to make the seasoning hold on to your meat.

 - Put your meat on a roasting pan with the fat side facing up.
 Let it stay on the pan at room temperature for about 1 hour, to allow your meat to get your meat to room temperature.

 - While your meat slowly gets to room temperature, preheat your oven to about 50 degrees F.

 - Insert your thermometer into the roast and then set it to 130 degrees Fahrenheit (medium-rare)

 - Put your meat into the oven at 500 degrees Fahrenheit and roast continuously for fifteen minutes.

 - Thereafter, check to see if the fat caps have turned crispy.
 If not, you may cook for about 5 more minutes at 500 degrees Fahrenheit.